Field Period™ Experiences & Internships

-In 1942, a Keuka College graduate and administrator named Edith Estey ’33 created Field Period, and it has been the cornerstone of the College ever since.
-Field Period is one of the top 10 reasons why we’re the national leader in experiential, hands-on learning, and was featured in The New York Times and U.S. News & World Report.
+In 1942, a Keuka College graduate and administrator named Edith Estey ’33 created Field Period™, and it has been the cornerstone of the College ever since.
+Field Period™ is one of the reasons why we’re a national leader in experiential learning, and have been featured in The New York Times and U.S. News & World Report.
 So what is it?

-As a Keuka student, you are required to conduct a Field Period each year.
+As a Keuka College student, you are required to conduct a Field Period™ each year.

 This means by the time you graduate, you’ll have significant real-world experience that will give you a tremendous competitive advantage when it comes time to apply for jobs or graduate school.